forkkit/supertokens-node-mysql-ref-jwt/README.md

 To change the default values or ranges, please see /lib/ts/config.ts file.

 ## Example code & Demo
-Before you dive into the usage and the functions for this library, you can play around with the demo project that uses this and the [auth-website](https://github.com/supertokens/auth-website) library.
+You can play around with the demo project that uses this and the [auth-website](https://github.com/supertokens/auth-website) library.
 The demo demonstrates how this package behaves when it detects auth token theft (and the best part is that you are the attacker, muahahaha)!

 ## Making changes
 This library is written completely in TypeScript (TS).
 When you make any changes to the .ts files in the /lib/ts/* folder, run the following command in the /lib folder to compile to .js: